WattageGuy/IoT-Intercom/README.md

 | LED 5mm                     | often 20mA but can<br>take up to 30mA                                                                                                                                |
 | Total (USB Power 5v)                      | ~400mA/0.4W                                                                                                                                                          |

-## Platorm
+## Platform
 For this project both a local and cloud solution has been applied.
 This IoT-Intercom will work without the cloud platform but most have the local Node-RED solution.
-Node-RED is handling all communication to and from the device while the cloud save all questions, answer etc (data) thats been sent, while Node-RED only stores the latest message.
+Node-RED is a flow based programming environment handling all communication to and from the device while the cloud saves **all** questions, answer etc (data) thats been sent, while Node-RED only stores the latest message.

 Node-RED was choosen to make the device not cloud dependent so that communication will be available locally on the network.
 But Node-RED does not come with any database or such to store data and thats why Ubidots was chosen as cloud solution.
 And I choose Ubidots among all cloud solutions because it has a REST Api that makes it easy for Node-RED to send JSON data to be stored in Ubidots.

 ## The code
 Following describes core functionalities in the micropython code.
 But before we star some libraries is needed.
-All this is available for download in this github repositories lib folder in root, so make sure you upload them to your development board as well.
+All this is available for download in this GitHub repositories lib folder in root, so make sure you upload them to your development board as well.

 ### WiFi connection
 In order for the device to work properly some kind of network solution is required and in this project WiFi has been chosen.
 This makes the device easy to deploy at any area or home.
 All code that handles the network connection is defined in the function ```do_connect()```.